(Essay by Brian C. Etheridge, Christian Duncan, Jeremy J. Mhire, Jean Gourd, John Worsencroft, and Heath Tims)

 Featured image “Students at FerMUN: Model UN conference, ITU, Geneva, 9 – 11 January 2013.”
 Photo courtesy of ITU / J.M Planche CC-BY Flickr

-Brian C. Etheridge is Professor of History and Faculty Coordinator for Academic Program Review at Kennesaw State University.
-He has been engaged in interdisciplinary initiatives as director of both honors programs and a center for teaching and learning.
-He has written widely about American foreign relations history, honors education, faculty development, and cybersecurity education.
+Brian C. Etheridge is Professor of History and Director of Institutional Effectiveness and QEP at Kennesaw State University.
+He has been engaged in interdisciplinary initiatives through his work in honors, educational development, and academic innovation.
+He has written widely about American foreign relations history, teaching and learning, and cybersecurity education.

 Christian Duncan is a Professor of Computer Science and the Director of the BS in Computer Science Program at Quinnipiac University where his instruction covers many aspects of computer science including introductory courses in programming, algorithms, graphics, and security.
 His primary research is in the areas of graph visualization and computational geometry.